-The top 23 pho in Toronto by neighbourhood
+The top 30 pho in Toronto by neighbourhood

 Pho Huong is a consistent spot for comforting bowls beef broth loaded with generous portions of protein.
 Steaming bowls of beef ball soup need just a squirt of Sriracha and a squeeze of lime to achieve perfection.

-If you're looking for a great lunch option find Saigon Bistro within the row of spots on Atlantic Avenue.
-Fill up on bowls filled with either seafood, beef, chicken or veggies.

-Pho Con Bo occupies a modest strip mall storefront on Wilson and is a popular lunch time spot to slurp up some noodles and fill up on steaming bowls of broth filled with meaty delicacies.
+Com Tam Pho is a popular restaurant near Gerrard Square specializing in Vietnamese and Thai dishes.
+While the menu is filled with a number of items it's their pho that really stands out.
+It's served up affordable, tasty and super filling.

+Sheppard restaurant Pho Co Duong is a Vietnamese spot with an extensive menu of vermicelli, stir-fried dishes and of course pho noodle soups.

-There's a lot of stiff competition on this Toronto street but top honours is going to have to go to Golden Turtle - sorry, not sorry.
-Slippery rice noodles in delicate broths, including lots of vegetarian-friendly options, stand out on the menu.
+There's a lot of stiff competition on this Toronto street but top honours is going to have to go to Pho Tien Thanh.
+Slippery rice noodles in delicate broths stand out on the menu.

+Pho Challenge has served the neighbourhood a Vietnamese and Thai dishes for over a decade.
+A customer favourite is their rare beef rice noodle soup .

 Pho Asia 21 is the go-to near King and Dufferin to get big bowls of beef broth loaded with slippery noodles and handfuls of fresh herbs.
 In addition to the usual array of beefy soups, there's a seafood version that's well worthwhile.